 - This process may take a bit of time depending upon back-and-forth negotiating the language that both parties can agree upon and is heavily dependent upon how quickly they respond

-After a purchase order is completed there are multiple paths getting a piece of software to a usable state depending upon how it's accessed and the setup required.
+After an order is completed there are multiple paths getting a piece of software or service to a usable state depending upon how it's accessed and the setup required.
 LTS will continue to help you through this process as much as possible and as needed.

 Q: Can I buy software on a procurement card?

 A: Software purchases are not allowed on a procurement card unless you have received written permission from LTS or the Director of Purchasing to do so first.
+We are working towards integrating this approval into the eForm.
 In some instances we understand that a vendor may not accept any other type of payment other than a credit card.
 The total cost to purchase and any type of data being used will determine if LTS/Purchasing will authorize use of your procurement card.
 Also note that according to procurement card guidelines:

 - No vendor should store your card information in their system